 My STORY

 “Kelly, you are full of surprises!”
-This is a recurring statement I hear, yet I was surprised when painting made a grand entrance into my life during 2021, simultaneously ushering in a sense of wonder & belonging.
-The evolution of my art practice has recently amplified since I began travelling and documenting life experiences on paper with quick charcoal sketches.
-Transforming these sketches into imaginative works on canvas has brought about exponential growth in my creativity and a period of self-reflection.
-My art practice has become a tool to express & reveal the deep reverence I have for moments of stillness while honouring the quiet resilience that exists in the world.
-Figure in landscape pieces have been emerging, each brushstroke and gesticulating mark of charcoal is a declaration of love and appreciation for the unexpected and enchanting moments I enjoy.
+This is a recurring statement I hear.
+I was surprised when painting made a grand entrance into my life during 2021, simultaneously ushering in a sense of wonder & belonging.
+The evolution of my art practice has recently amplified as I document my travels and life experiences on paper through quick charcoal sketches.
+Transforming these sketches into imaginative works on canvas has brought about exponential growth in my art practice and a period of self-reflection.
+Discovering the beauty of charcoal during an artist workshop in France led by an award winning, acclaimed Australian artist opened up a whole new world of creativity.

 Australian native avian friends charm & inspire me with raucous visits near my studio on Wiradjuri Country.
 Endearing calls echo across the valley alerting me to their presence.
 As an avid gardener I have planted hundreds of locally sourced trees & plants to increase habitat for bird life.
 The amount & frequency of visiting avian wildlife has increased as the trees grow, providing a mutually beneficial relationship between the artist (me) & my avian sitters!